hummingbot/hummingbot/documentation/docs/advanced/asset-restriction.md

 **Updated as of `v0.28.0`**

-This feature allows you to restrict the amounts of certain assets that Hummingbot is allowed to use from your wallet and on exchanges.
+This feature allows you to restrict the amounts of certain assets that Hummingbot is allowed to use on exchanges.
 You can specify the amount of each currency/asset that the bot can trade.
 This enables you to secure your assets and avoid unexpected losses.

 ## How It Works
 ### Enabling and Disabling